zackboll/opencv_core_ada/README.md

 The test crate depends on:

 - AUnit `^26.0.0`;
-- the local `opencvcore_ada` crate;
+- the local `opencv_core` crate;
 - GNATprove `^16.1.0`;
 - GNATcov `^26.2.1`.

-These development dependencies are intentionally **not** dependencies of the public library crate.
+These are intentionally not dependencies of the public library crate.

+### Current test organization

-The current test tree contains 11 suites:
+The current master suite registers **20 test suites**:

 - `Mat_Basic_Tests`
 - `Mat_Access_Tests`